akarlinsky/world_mortality/README.md

 ### Mexico (weekly)
 Mexican Ministry of Health Excess deaths: https://coronavirus.gob.mx/exceso-de-mortalidad-en-mexico/

 The Mexican Ministry of Health does not publish weekly data for years before 2020.
 Instead, the 2015--2018 data were used by the Mexican Ministry of Health to forecast expected weekly mortality.
-We provide this forecast here as if it were the 2018 data, to make it easier for the analysis scripts.
+We denote this forecast as `year = 0` in the data.

 ### Moldova (monthly)